shadow/shadow/docs/1-Installation-and-Setup.md

 For more information:
 https://www.kernel.org/doc/Documentation/sysctl/vm.txt

-# Shadow in the Cloud
+# Shadow with Cloud Computing

 Amazon’s [Elastic Compute Cloud (EC2)](http://aws.amazon.com/ec2/) infrastructure provides a simple and relatively [cost-efficient](http://aws.amazon.com/ec2/#pricing) way to run large-scale Shadow experiments without the need to buy expensive hardware or manage complex configurations.
 You can get started running Shadow experiments on EC2 in minutes using our pre-configured public EC2 AMI, which has already been set up to run Shadow.